 The testing will take place at The Grandstand, Glencrutchery Road, Douglas.

-It is open 7 days per week.
+It is open 7 days a week.
 Slots are allocated in order of availability.

 If you have any problems attending your test appointment contact COVID 111.

-- Drive along Glencrutchery Road, Turn down towards police HQ
+- Drive along Glencrutchery Road, Turn down towards police Headquarters

 - Turn right follow the Testing signage